 However if your room has low natural light or is north facing, opt for a lighter shade or restrict to a feature wall with darker blues.

 Blue: Room Style Matches

-Where not to use – blue can be a cold colour so may not be right where you want to create a warm, fun and energetic space like a playroom
+- Where not to use – some shades of blue can be cold so may not be right where you want to create a warm, fun and energetic space like a playroom

 Blue Colour Fact – Gentian Blue (RAL5010)